 Developed at the University Health Network in concert with its Peter Munk Cardiac Centre (PMCC) and Centre for Digital Therapeutics as well as the Ted Rogers Centre for Heart Research, the Medly program is a first of its kind in Ontario and Canada.
 The program uses the Medly management algorithm developed by heart failure clinicians to rapidly assess and triage patients, and creates a new role in the heart failure care delivery model - a Medly coordinator role overseeing patient care.

-Today, about 600,000 Canadians are living with heart failure*, a devastating disease with low life expectancy and high treatment costs.
+Today, about 600,000 Canadians are living with heart failure* (HF), a devastating condition with low life expectancy and high treatment costs.
 According to UHN’s Dr. Heather Ross, one of Canada’s top cardiologists and Division Head of Cardiology at the Peter Munk Cardiac Centre, that number is closer to one million, while one-in-five people over the age of 40 will experience heart failure.
 Challenges in treating HF include timing patient treatment with HF episodes; a lack of real-time, actionable patient data; and little patient involvement along the journey to better health.

 *Source: Heart and Stroke Foundation.